Moustikitos/ark-listener/README.md

 ## Where is stored code to execute ?

-The ark-listener tree contains a `modules` folder where you can save your custom code to execute.
-If another place is needed, simply add the path to the `modules.pth` file and `lystener` will be able to find it.
+The ark-listener tree contains a `plugins` folder where you can save your custom code to execute.
+If another place is needed, simply add the path to the `package.pth` file and `lystener` will be able to find it.

 ## How can I check deployed listeners ?